anthal/snom_smarthome/README.md

 Install
 -------

+* Use a Raspberry Pi
+* Install image with "RASPBIAN JESSIE LITE" from https://www.raspberrypi.org/downloads/raspbian/ on Raspberry Pi
-# Download icons from openhab (https://github.com/openhab/openhab) and copy to directory *icon/*
+* Download icons from openhab (http://www.openhab.org/getting-started/downloads.html => "Runtime core") and copy to directory *icon/*
+* Install webserver like *lighttpd* on Raspberry Pi
+*